 I mean, come on.
 You can make $90k teaching first grade in New York City, okay, and you don’t have to worry about anybody suing you because you sold two extra shares of some tech stock that you shouldn’t have.
 Plus you get the summers off.

-In other analysis of financial advisor and planner salary levels that I have written, I’ve explained my skepticism in more depth.
+in addition, in other analysis of financial advisor and planner salary levels that I have written, I’ve explained my skepticism in more depth.
 I’m not convinced that the job categories the BLS uses to track this data represents what is typically thought of as a financial advisor role.
-I just don’t think the BLS has gotten it completely right.
+To clarify, I just don’t think the BLS has gotten it completely right.

 There are other reasons, too, that are more abstract.
 I find it hard to believe that the average pay for someone in this role, a seasoned financial advisor, is less than $100k.
 I just don’t think as many people would do it if that were true given the level of high liability, licensing, and the stress associated with being in this role.

-Financial advisor pay histogram is not normally distributed
+Financial planner pay histogram is not normally distributed

-Financial advisor salaries are probably quite lumpy instead of following a normal (uniform) statistical distribution.
-And here’s what this means in plain English.
+Financial planner salaries are probably quite lumpy instead of following a normal (uniform) statistical distribution.
+So, here’s what this means in plain English.